-"Shum^Shum: שם^שם 日出 BE LONGING" - an evolving installation by Yael Bronner Rubin
+"Shum^Shum: שם^שם 日出 BE LONGING" - ongoing installation by Yael Bronner Rubin

 What happens when Jewish and Chinese rituals meet in the mind of a multidisciplinary artist?
 Yael Bronner Rubin, has lived in Hong Kong for a number of years since graduating with a MFA, creating entire series influenced by the two cultures...